secretstartups/handbook/content/handbook/product/ux/ux-research/surveys/designing-your-survey/index.html.md

 ---
-layout: handbook-page-toc

 title: "Designing your survey"
 description: "A list of tips to consider when designing your UX research survey."
 ---

-## On this page
-{:.no_toc .hidden-md .hidden-lg}

-- TOC
-{:toc .hidden-md .hidden-lg}

 Designing a survey isn’t easy.
 It requires thoughtful planning to make sure the flow of the survey is easy to follow, the questions are clear to the respondent, and that the output will yield accurate data.

 Here are some of the more important tips to consider when designing a survey:

 1. **Only include survey questions that directly relate to your research questions.** It can be exciting to learn about your users and survey writers have a tendency to include questions that they are curious about, but that won’t impact their product decisions or planning directly.
 Best practice is to start with a planning table where you list your research questions in one column, the survey questions that you’ll use to answer your research questions in another one, and what you plan to do with your data in a third column.
 This will help you to think through whether or not your questions are nice-to-have or necessary in order for you to answer your research questions.
 1. **Ensure the questions are clear and cannot be easily confused.** Since surveys are unmoderated, you won’t be there to provide clarification.
 That means that your survey and accompanying questions need to be simple and clear to your respondents.
 A great way to determine this is by piloting a survey through [UserTesting.com](/handbook/product/ux/ux-research/unmoderated-testing/), where you can watch respondents think aloud while taking your survey.
 It’s also ok to provide definitions to terms when it makes sense.
 1. **Use neutral language.** Avoid positively or negatively worded questions to reduce any bias in your results.
 You’ll be surprised how easy it can be to inadvertently write your questions as leading.
 1. **Make sure each question covers a single topic.** Avoid [double-barreled questions](https://www.qualtrics.com/experience-management/research/double-barreled-question/) by breaking out questions that are really 2+ questions in 1.
 Not only are double-barreled questions difficult to answer for respondents, they’re hard to analyze and act upon.